Lose the Meat Habit: Eat Proteins That Do Your Heart Good

 Nuts and seeds (and legumes) are plant-based non-meat sources of protein.
 Vegan means non-meat, plant-based.
 In a national online survey, respondents were asked to select “vegan” or “plant-based” in a series of questions.
 Interestingly, the term plant-based was identified as offering more nutrients, tasting better, and being healthier compared to vegan.
 Plant-based seems to support positive dietary choice among consumers.
 So expect to see it advertised more on foods and as a swap out for vegan.

 So what’s so special about nuts and seeds?

 First of all they are tasty, crunchy, satisfying sources of plant-based protein.
 They contain a nice dose of dietary fiber and a host of micronutrients that support your health.
-The essential fats they contain – monounsaturated fats – help to raise levels of HDL, the good cholesterol.
-They also contain unsaturated fats which don’t raise LDL.
-Good sources of the antioxidant vitamin E, magnesium, copper, phosphorus, potassium, selenium and folic acid, the protein-fat content make them filling.
+They contain monounsaturated fats, which help to raise HDL.
+They also contain unsaturated fats which don't raise LDL.
+Nuts are good sources of the antioxidant vitamin E, magnesium, copper, phosphorus, potassium, selenium, and folic acid.

 Let’s get to the heart of the matter

 Eating meat frequently is associated with heart disease.
 Red meats tend to have more cholesterol and saturated fat than skinless poultry, fish and plant-based proteins.
 An April 2013 study in Nature Medicine suggested a link between the L-carnitine found in meat and atherosclerosis.
 An earlier study in June 2010 pooled findings from a number of studies and found that red and processed meat consumption was strongly linked to CAD and stroke.
 Processed and unprocessed red meats undermine heart health.